Jake Gaither

+Biography

 Gaither was born in 1903 in Dayton, Tennessee.
 His father was a preacher, and as a youth Gaither expected to also become a preacher.
 He graduated from Knoxville College, where he played football as an end in 1927.
 Gaither's father died around that time, and Gaither became a high school football coach to help support his family.
 Gaither later completed a master's degree at Ohio State University in 1937.

 Gaither went to work as an assistant to head coach William M. Bell at Florida A&M College for Negroes (as it was called then) in 1937.
 The FAMC Rattlers had an undefeated (8–0) season that year, and won their first black college football national championship.
 The school won the national title again in 1942.
 Bell left to enter military service in 1943.
 After two years of problems in the football program, Gaither was hired as the head football coach for Florida A&M College in 1945.
 One story is that the president of the college could not find anyone else to take the job.

 Gaither worked very hard to motivate his players.
 He would say, "I like my boys to be agile, mobile, and hostile."
 It is reported that he would hide an onion in his handkerchief to work up tears in his pre-game pep talks.
 He built up an effective recruiting network; in the days of Jim Crow, he had the pick of every good black high school player in Florida.
 Indeed, by the 1960s did not even bother to recruit players from outside the state.
 Gaither was dedicated to his job.
 After retiring, he told his biographer, "I run into so many people who have no deep sense of morals—people who got a price tag on them, who'd sell their soul.
 I want to find the man who has no price tag on him.
 I'm not for sale."